xmartlabs/xmartlabs.github.io/_posts/2020-04-28-Why-Sign-in-with-Apple-and-integration-guide.md

 <img width="100%" src="/images/apple-sign-in/checkDomain.jpeg" />

-You can add an individual email address doing the same steps but adding on “Email Addresses” instead of “Domains and Subdomains”.
+You can add an individual email address doing the same steps but adding on *Email Addresses* instead of *Domains and Subdomains*.

 ### Aspects to keep in mind